thedeveloperever/thedeveloperever/README.md

 - I’m currently learning html+css, and C#.
 I keep forgetting C# exists ngl.
 - Q/A :

      Will you friend me on discord?
-Yes as I know I am not above others just.
+Yes, I know I am not above others.

      Will you make me a program?
 When summer hits, most likely.